puppetlabs/puppet-docs/source/pdk/pdk_install.md

 {:.concept}
 ## Installing PDK

+Install the Puppet Development Kit as your first step in creating and testing Puppet modules.

-The PDK package includes testing tools, a complete module skeleton, and command line tools that help get you started creating and testing Puppet modules.
+The PDK package includes testing tools, a complete module skeleton, and command line tools to enable you to more easily create and test Puppet modules.

-Specifically, the package includes:
+Specifically, the package includes the following tools:
-[TODO: what exactly gets installed when you install the PDK package?]
-[TODO: are we versioning this? what versions of things are included in this version?]
-[TODO: When do we update the PDK package and how do users get updates?]

 Tool   | Description
 ----------------|-------------------------